magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-37364-custom-customer-attribute-of-date-type-breaks-the-customer-grid-ui.md

 **The patch is created for Adobe Commerce version:**

-* Adobe Commerce (all deployment types) 2.4.2
+* Adobe Commerce (all deployment methods) 2.4.2

 **Compatible with Adobe Commerce versions:**

-* Adobe Commerce (all deployment types) 2.4.0-2.4.2-p2
+* Adobe Commerce (all deployment methods) 2.4.0-2.4.2-p2

 >![info]
 >